Students taxed twice 08.30.2012

 The University of Idaho approved a new benefit for dependents of UI employees that would waive 50 percent of the student’s tuition, but accepting the waiver means giving up all institutional aid.

-The Vandals went 1-1 on the weekend, falling to Gonzaga and dominating North Dakota State.
-Flockhart was a bright spot in the Vandal midfield, scoring Idaho’s first goal off of a Megan Lopez …
+Jill Flockhart- Soccer The Vandals went 1-1 on the weekend, falling to Gonzaga and dominating North Dakota State.
+Flockhart was a bright spot in the Vandal midfield, scoring Idaho’s first goal off of a Megan Lopez assist.
+The British Columbia native menaced the right flank, providing the Vandals with numerous goal-scoring opportunities.
+Against NDSU, Flockhart …

 Seven-time Tour De France champion Lance Armstrong announced Thursday that he would give up the fight to clear his name of doping charges from the USADA.
 Armstrong has been hounded by charges for years.
-He …
+He finally decided it’s not worth it anymore and has now left his enemies to accomplish their goal of stripping him …